 - As always, clinic rooms will be cleaned using infection control standards between every visit.
 We have removed all toys from the rooms at this time.

 - You are welcome to bring a support person to your clinic visits.
-They will need to pass screening and wear a mask.

 What Community Midwives is asking from you

 - Mask or face covering - Clients are not required to wear masks.
 Masks will continue to be available at the clinic for those who wish to wear them.
 Midwives will continue to wear a mask for all clinic appointments and home visits.

 - If you or a family member are sick, please contact us to reschedule your appointment or have a phone appointment.

 - If you are sick and seeing your midwifery team, please wear a mask.

 - To find the most recent visiting guidelines, please visit the hospital website directly:

 - St. Joe's - https://www.stjoes.ca/hospital-services/women-s-infants-/birthing-unit